mpampuch/new-ibex-project-template/README.md

 ## Running a job on IBEX

 Jobs on IBEX should be executed using the SLURM job scheduler.
 The best way to do this is to put the program you want to execute inside the `launch-job.sbatch` script.
 Modify the resource requirements for the job at the top of the script and add the commands needed to execute your job at the bottom of your script.
-You can use this tool to help you configure your jobs. https://www.hpc.kaust.edu.sa/ibex/job.
+You can use this tool to help you configure your jobs https://www.hpc.kaust.edu.sa/ibex/job.
 Once your job file is finished, run it as follows:

 ```bash